diniathy/data-mining-a/README.md

 # Data Mining and Visualization

-- contains a variety of tasks from Data Mining and Visualization A class
+- Contains a variety of tasks from Data Mining and Visualization